joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 **[Click here to see the solutions](https://github.com/joeappleton18/WEB-AND-DATABASE-SYSTEMS/tree/master/week-10/solutions/exercise_3_1)**

 **At this point, you may want to take a break, and complete the next section in your own time.
-By the end of week 10, I'll release a video that will walk you through the solution.**
+By the end of week 10, I'll release a video that will walk you through the solution.
+Further,to this the first hour of week-11 will be dedicated to supporting you in completing the final task**

 ## 4.0 Updating data